mpdcampbell/selfhosted-services/README.md

 <p align="Left">
 <img align="center" src="/images/autheliaDemo.gif" alt="2FA demo of accessing heimdall" width="275"><br \>
 </p>

+### Docker-Socket-Proxy
+- [Docker-Socket-Proxy](https://github.com/Tecnativa/docker-socket-proxy#readme) a proxy layer for between traefik and the docker socket.
+- Traefik requires access to the docker socket to work and Traefik is exposed to the internet.
+This means an attack on traefik could grant the attacker root access on the underlying host.
+- [Recommended](https://doc.traefik.io/traefik/providers/docker/#docker-api-access) by traefik devs, docker-socket-proxy only allows access to the sections of the docker API that Traefik needs to function.

+### Traefik-geo-ipwhitelist
+- [Traefik-geo-ipwhitelist](https://github.com/mpdcampbell/traefik-geo-ipwhitelist#readme) creates and updates a geography based [ipwhitelist middleware](https://doc.traefik.io/traefik/middlewares/http/ipwhitelist/) for Traefik.
+- Basically, takes in a list of allowed locations, grabs the IP addresses that match those locations from a database, and makes an "allowed ips" list.
+- Assigning this middleware to a service's router, Traefik will check that the IP address of any requests for that service are in the allowed list before passing them on, if not it is returned with a 403 code.
+- Useful for the services which can't be proxied through Cloudflare due to bandwidth (i.e. Jitsi).

 ### Jitsi
 - [Jitsi](https://github.com/jitsi/jitsi-meet#readme) is a full featured video conferencing platform.
 Essentially host your own Zoom, but with HD video streaming, no time limits, increased security and end to end encryption support.